SSRI Antidepressants: About SSRIs, Side-Effects, Withdrawal

 - Other medications that increase serotonin levels causing a serious illness called serotonin syndrome.

 Taking an SSRI medication within two weeks of an MAOI may cause serious side effects.
 You should wait at least two weeks between stopping MAOIs and starting an SSRI, or at least five weeks after stopping an SSRI and starting an MAOI.
 Learn more about switching antidepressants here.

 SSRIs and Pregnancy / Breast-Feeding

 It is always best to take as little as possible in the way of medication during pregnancy.
 However, some mothers have to take SSRI antidepressants during pregnancy.
 Most SSRIs in pregnancy are considered category C drugs which are to be used with caution and only when the benefits outweigh the risks.

 Most SSRIs, however, haven't been studied in nursing mothers or pregnant women.
-Animal studies have suggested taking SSRIs during pregnancy can pose risk to the fetus.
-SSRI medication is present in breast milk and use of SSRIs during breast feeding should be avoided if possible.
+Animal studies have suggested taking SSRIs during pregnancy can pose a risk to the fetus.
+SSRI medication is present in breast milk and the use of SSRIs during breastfeeding should be avoided if possible.